ct-js/docs.ctjs.rocks/docs/modding-settings-and-extensions.md

 We currently have two keys where you can define new fields:

-* `typeExtends`, for types (applied directly to copies);
+* `templateExtends`, for templates (applied directly to copies);
 * `tileLayerExtends` for tile layers (written to `layer.extends` field);
 * `copyExtends` for individual copies (applied directly to copies); <badge>new in v1.4.2</badge>
 * `roomExtends` for your levels (applied directly to rooms).

 Since v1.4, extensions support all the fields that are supported by injections.
 See [Fields declarations](modding-fields-declaration.html) page for more info.

-With `typeExtends`, defined fields will be available in `this.extends` object to avoid overriding built in fields (and there are lots of them).
+With `templateExtends`, defined fields will be available in `this.extends` object to avoid overriding built in fields (and there are lots of them).
 For example, if you have a field with a key `tag`, then you will be able to read its value at `this.extends.tag`.
 Most of the time, you will need [injections](modding-events-and-injections.html) to make use of these fields, though not necessarily.

 With `tileLayerExtends`, parameters are applied directly to a tile layer.
-You can get a list of all the tile layers with `ct.types.list['TILELAYER']`.
+You can get a list of all the tile layers with `ct.templates.list['TILELAYER']`.